 Bootstrap is a curricular module for students ages 12-16, which teaches algebraic and geometric concepts through computer programming.
 At the end of the module, students have a completed workbook filled with word problems, notes and math challenges, as well as a videogame of their own design, which they can share with friends and family.
-Our one-page overview summarizes our approach and its connection to algebra.

 Knowing how to write code is good, but it doesn't make you a programmer.
 In addition to learning a full-strength programming language, Bootstrap teaches solid program design skills, such as stating input and types, writing test cases, and explaining code to others.
 After Bootstrap, these skills can be put to use in other programming languages, letting students build on what they've learned.

 A Note for Parents

 Before algebra, your child's math homework was all about computing an answer, by adding, subtracting, solving, etc. Once Algebra introduce functions, however, everything changes.
 Rather than "solving for x", they'll be asked to think about whether a function f(x) is linear, how many roots it has, etc. The jump from "getting the answer" to "describing a function" is challenging for students, as it requires them to think more abstractly than ever before.
 Algebra isn't just harder — it's completely different.

 Bootstrap was created by Emmanuel Schanzer, building on the work of Matthias Felleisen and Program By Design.
 Emmanuel holds a bachelors of Computer Science (Cornell University) and a masters of Education (Harvard), having worked in the software industry for a number of years before becoming a math teacher.
 The Bootstrap team now includes Kathi Fisler (WPI), Shriram Krishnamurthi (Brown), and Emma Youndtsmith (Northeast Regional Manager), who work together to build curricula, software, and professional development for teachers across the country.